 - Find and fix accessibility issues with Polypane (Polypane blog, 19.01.2021, updated on 25.10.2021 (14-minute read).

-- A11y Tooling in Polypane (Kilian Valkhof on YouTube, 55 minutes minutes, 2011).
+- A11y Tooling in Polypane (Kilian Valkhof on YouTube, 55:13 minutes, 07.06.2021).
+(The closed captions in this video are not entirely accurate.)

-- Total Validator: tool that performs several types of checks: HTML validation, validation against WCAG and the US Section 508 requirements, checking for broken links, and spell checking for a small set of languages (English, French, Italian, Spanish and German).
+- Total Validator: Browser Extension: tool that performs several types of checks: HTML validation, validation against WCAG and the US Section 508 requirements, checking for broken links, and spell checking for a small set of languages (English, French, Italian, Spanish and German).

 - Assistant RGAA,